Evernest/Evernest/doc/api-draft-v2.md

 #### Input data

 The *Input data* describes the information that the request could be provided.
-It is encoded in the `Parent(Field)` form.
+It is encoded in the `Parent.Field` form.

 Mandatory fields are explicitely signaled by the **[required]** tag.

+If the request contains undocumented fields, they are silently ignored.

 When not specified, no input data is processed.